DKFZ-ODCF/COWorkflowsBasePlugin/README.COWorkflows.txt

 Initial import for the COWorkflows (Computational Oncology Workflows Base Plugin for Roddy) repo into Phabricator.

+* Version update to 1.1.58

+- Library support for WGBS (FileStage)

 * Version update to 1.1.39

 - JDK Version 1.8